rohitttttt/Assignments-Projects/README.md

 and optimizes the build for the best performance.

 Once this is done, you can easily serve it with a static server by running `npx serve build`.

-## Discussion

-This was a fun little project to build.
-Some things to note:

 ### Create React App & TypeScript